 Figure 10 shows that the approximate SABR implied volatility formula, although very convenient to use, does not produce accurate results, compared with results using the other methods.
-The implied volatility smile obtained through the neural TPDF is accurate and it is very close to the ones generated by the Monte Carlo method and the finite difference method - see Table 6 and Figure 10.
+The implied volatility smile obtained through the neural TPDF is accurate, and it is very close to the ones generated by the Monte Carlo method and the finite difference method (Table 6; Figure 10).